When a healthy baby has a low temperature, it may not signal a problem. However, very low temperatures may indicate or cause a serious health problem.

 It is important to see a healthcare provider if a baby has a low temperature that does not rise after using strategies such as dressing the baby more warmly or increasing the temperature of the house.

 When a newborn has trouble regulating their body temperature, some strategies can help.
-They include:

 - drying the baby to prevent heat loss